 From 2010 until March 2016 Chris Elliott served as the readers’ editor at The Guardian having been appointed managing editor in February 2000.
 He is still working on some projects for the Guardian.
 Chris has worked as the home affairs correspondent for the Sunday Telegraph, chief reporter for the Sunday Correspondent and assistant news editor for the Times.

 In 1995, he joined The Guardian’s newsdesk and was part of the team that won the UKPG Team Reporting Award for the Jonathan Aitken investigation.
 He has also served on the board of the International News Safety Institute (INSI) and the Nomination Committee of the Reuters Founders Share Company until 2015.
-He is currently chair of Concern Worldwide UK.
+He served as the chair of Concern Worldwide UK from 2007 to 2017.

 Chris is now working as a consultant to IMPRESS, the Leveson-compliant alternative press regulator in the UK.